SBI to discontinue debit cards, users will need to move to YONO

 - On YONO Cash landing page, you can find the nearest YONO Cash Points by clicking on the 'Nearest YONO cash Points'.

-- For cash withdrawal, selects 'Request YONO Cash'.
+- For cash withdrawal, select 'Request YONO Cash'.
 This will take you to a new page where you need to first select the account to be debited.
 Enter the amount to be withdrawn.

 - Please note that one can withdraw a maximum amount of Rs.10,000 per transaction and maximum amount of Rs.20,000/- per account, per day from ATM.